Cape Breton University: School of Education and Health

-The School of Education and Health (SEH) offers two Master of Education degrees (one of which is offered jointly with the Memorial University of Newfoundland and a Bachelor of Education (BEd) degree along with two post-degree diplomas.
+The School of Education and Health (SEH) offers four Master of Education degrees (one of which is offered jointly with the Memorial University of Newfoundland) and a Bachelor of Education (BEd) degree along with two post-degree diplomas and one certificate.
 There is also a transfer Bachelor of Science (B.Sc.) degree in nutrition with the University of Prince Edward Island, Mount Saint Vincent University and St. Francis Xavier University.
-Additionally, the SEH offers a Bachelor of Health Sciences in Public Health and a Bachelor of Emergency Management.
+Additionally, the SEH offers a Bachelor of Health Sciences in Public Health.
+It has previously offered a Bachelor of Emergency Management.